niravcodes/niravcodes.github.io/pages/draft.md

 "It's Rs 90 a kilo"

 Hah!
-It sells for Rs 20 in back home.
+It sells for Rs 20 back home.

 "Okay, weigh half a kilo for me"

 "But uncle, I'll give you a whole kilo in Rs 75"

 I look at his basket.
-The tangerines look like they were plucked a month before they ripe.
+They look like they were plucked a month before they ripen.

 "No. Just half for me"